ConorDavison/ccwcreative/README.md

 * As a site owner, I want to have superuser access to moderate the content.
 * As a site owner, I want to receive emails to notify me of questions/custom request asked via the contact form.

+#### User Potential
+* A user could be, someone who is looking to buy a small gift for a friend or relative.
+* A user could be, someone who is looking for insipiration for their own artwork.